marcchehab/informatikgarten.ch/content/index.md

 ---
-title: Testtile as property in frontmatter
+title: Testfile as property in frontmatter
 ---
 Well let's see
 # Gradient